-Therefore, when looking to take down a Ghost-type Pokemon, bring along a team that includes Pokemon which belong to those categories.
-However, we’d focus your efforts on Dark-types, as if you field another Ghost-type Pokemon, you’ll also be weak against your opponent.
+Therefore, when looking to take down a Ghost-type Pokemon, bring along a team that includes Pokemon that belong to those categories.
+We suggest focusing your efforts on Dark-types, as if you battle another Ghost-type Pokemon, you’ll also be weak against your opponent.

-Don’t forget that a Pokemon can have multiple types; For example, your chosen ‘mon may be a Ghost and Psychic-type Pokemon.
-So be sure to take advantage of any other weaknesses they may have by being aware of their secondary type.
+Don’t forget that a Pokemon can have multiple types.
+For example, your chosen ‘mon may be a Ghost and Psychic-type Pokemon.
+Be sure to take advantage of any other weaknesses they may have by being aware of their secondary type.

-When coming up against Ghost-types, Pokemon like Darkrai, Umbreon, and Absol are reliable options.
+When coming up against Ghost-types, Pokemon like Darkrai, Umbreon, Absol, or Gen 9’s Mabosstiff are reliable options.
 These are pure Dark-types and can do a lot of damage while taking little in return.

 Always bear in mind a Pokemon’s secondary type when selecting your counter Pokemon and moves.
 While the above three examples are effective against Ghost-types, the opposing Pokemon may have resistances based on their primary/secondary type.

 As well as having weaknesses, Ghost-type Pokemon are also resistant to certain other types and moves.
-When going up against a Ghost-type Pokemon, avoid Bug and Poison-types.
+When going up against a Ghost-type, avoid Bug and Poison-type Pokemon.

-Pure Ghost-types are also immune to Fighting-type and Normal-type damage, so try to bear this in mind when heading into battle.
+Pure Ghost-types are also immune to Fighting and Normal-type damage, so bear this in mind when heading into battle.